Black Friday Marketing – 10 Social Media Post Ideas

 Focusing on your conversion paths during busy times like Black Friday is important.
 We get it.
 But you should also have a far-sighted approach.
 Remember that there might be many customers who get introduced to your brand or make their first purchase during your Black Friday sale.
 So, you should also have posts that keep the conversations alive.

 Create posts that ask questions, posts that inspire customers to hit the like button or share with their friends, or at least leave a comment.
-It could be something as simple and straightforward as this one from Microsoft.
+Polls on social media platforms can come in handy for this.

 The above idea works because:

 - It talks about the games everyone is playing, thus giving you an idea of what to buy.

 - And it makes a connection with the fans of the respective games.

 As people engage with such polls, you get valuable insights into customer interests.
 Instead of working based on algorithmic observations of customer interests, you get a direct response from your customers about what they like.
 This helps you optimize your audience database and better segregate the data for a more productive lead-nurturing strategy in the future.